Intro

 - Classify controls as critical or non-critical

 - Design procedures for testing each critical control.
-Each test should take into consideration the risk to be mitigated and the control description—both are equally important to determining a control’s effectiveness.
+Each test should consider the risk to be mitigated and the control description—both are equally important to determining a control’s effectiveness.
 Choose a method of testing for each control.
 Common methods include:

 - Inquiring: Asking control owners to explain how their controls work